 Unfortunately while working at a conference my Voice literally starting squeaking, I could NOT Speak, my voice started sounding horsy like, my chest started to hurt, my throat was just feeling horrible, I started to sweat, got dizzy and literally passed out!

 Apparently, I had walking pneumonia and laryngitis and ended up in the hospital (after my assignment)!

-I was just so excited about the work, I love what I do and was just on a roll – “Go-go-go” non-stop that my body finally gave out in the middle of an assignment!
+I was so excited about the work, I love what I do, and was just on a roll – “Go-go-go” non-stop that my body finally gave out in the middle of an assignment!

-This little scenario ended up costing me months being out of work until I was able to get my Voice back and recuperate from this horrible experience!
+This little scenario ended up costing me months of being out of work until I was able to get my Voice back and recuperate from this horrible experience!

 So yes, dear interpreters, dispatchers, CCAs, Schedulers, and all of you who use your work to fulfill your responsibilities TAKE CARE OF YOUR “VOICE”!